 - For the public - summaries, resources, and the latest information on the needs and status of California’s birds.

-CADC currently hosts more than 50 million bird observations for California spanning more than 40 years.
+CADC currently hosts millions of bird observations for California spanning more than 40 years.
 These data are available for download, and are used in several interactive applications, including decision support systems for habitat managers working in the central valley and the Gulf of The Farallones, and projected effects of climate change on California’s terrestrial birds.

 Building on the AKN infrastructure (also see: PowerPoint presentation about AKN and CADC data architecture), CADC develops on-line analytical tools to enable habitat managers and conservation planners to derive trends, indices, interactive maps, and other visualizations from the collective data sources of participating partners.